connext/vector/modules/documentation/docs/router/chains.md

 ## Requirements

-### Opcode Support
+### Chain Requirements

-The contracts use the following op-codes:

-TODO

-Additionally, the `CMCDeposit.sol` contract makes use of the overflow quirks in soldiity to correctly calculate the deposit amounts.
-The over-/underflow behavior of soldiity without using `SafeMath` must be retained.
+To integrate with connext your chain must have:

+- evm compatability
+- `ABIEncoderV2` support
+- `EC_RECOVER` support
+- `keccak256` support
+- same math quirks as solidity (i.e. must underflow and overflow in the same way if your contract is NOT using safe math)
+- blocktime/timestamp support
+- solidity v7 support

+If your chain meets some, but not all, of these requirements, reach out to the Connext team for more detailed integration tests.

-### Testing Contracts
+### Contract Testing

-If there is any concern about whether your chain supports the required behavior, it is possible to run the contract tests against your chain.
-To run the test suite against a different chain:
+If there is any concern about whether your chain supports the required behavior, it is possible to run the full contract test suite against your chain:

 1. Add the network information to the `hardhat.config.ts`.
 Specifically, include: